solana-labs/solana/ci/README.md

 1. When ready, ssh into the instance and start a root shell with `sudo -i`.
 Then prepare it for deallocation by running:
    `waagent -deprovision+user; cd /etc; ln -s ../run/systemd/resolve/stub-resolv.conf resolv.conf`
-1. Run `az vm deallocate --resource-group ci --name XXX`
+1. Run `az vm deallocate --resource-group ci --name XYZ`
-1. Run `az vm generalize --resource-group ci --name XXX`
+1. Run `az vm generalize --resource-group ci --name XYZ`
-1. Run `az image create --resource-group ci --source XXX --name boilerplate`
+1. Run `az image create --resource-group ci --source XYZ --name boilerplate`
-1. Goto the `ci` resource group in the Azure portal and remove all resources with the XXX name in them
+1. Goto the `ci` resource group in the Azure portal and remove all resources with the XYZ name in them

 ## Reference